-Study correlates neonatal and early childhood outcomes with preterm birthFebruary 3rd, 2014 in Obstetrics & gynaecology /
+Study correlates neonatal and early childhood outcomes with preterm birthFebruary 3, 2014 in Medicine & Health / Obstetrics & gynaecology

 In a study to be presented on Feb.
 6 at the Society for Maternal-Fetal Medicine's annual meeting, The Pregnancy Meeting, in New Orleans, researchers will report on a correlation between initial neonatal and early childhood outcomes among children delivered less than 34 weeks gestation.